Waboom AI

 Claude Code created several key files that make everything work.
 Understanding these is how you go from following prompts to building your own projects.

-Same concept as the about-me.md we created in Cowork — but for code.
-It documents the tech stack, APIs, and design rules.
-Every time you open Claude Code in this folder, it reads this file first and remembers everything about the project.
+Your project's rulebook.
+It documents the tech stack, APIs, design rules, and standing instructions.
+Every time you open Claude Code in this folder, it reads this file first and follows whatever's in there.
 You never have to re-explain your project.

 .env.localSecrets